simplygoodsoftware/pyrusapi-python/README.md

-# Python Pyrus API client
+# pyrus-api

-The Pyrus API provides a python 3 implementation of core API methods.
-To get started, you must do the following:
+A Python 3 client for the Pyrus API.

 ## Getting Started